 American Stroke Association

 The American Stroke Association, a division of the American Heart Association, supports stroke families in their recovery by offering information and opportunities to connect with others who've experienced stroke.
 Survivors and caregivers can call our toll-free number to speak with a stroke survivor or family caregiver.
 Stroke Connection magazine brings information and inspiration right to your mailbox.
 From in-depth information on conditions such as aphasia, central pain, high blood pressure and depression, to tips for daily living from healthcare professionals and other stroke survivors, Stroke Connection keeps you abreast of how to cope, how to reduce your risk of stroke and how to make the most of each day.
-Find a stroke support group in your area through our National Stroke Group Registry of more than 1700 groups across the country.
+Find a stroke support group in your area through our National Stroke Group Registry.

 American Association of Retired Persons